Chonzer (Miniature Schnauzer & Bichon Frise Mix) Info, Pictures, Facts

 Because Chonzer’s are good listeners and like to please their owners, they can pick up commands and training quickly.
 However, poorly socialized Chonzers, like any dog, can become destructive and anti-social, so you should ensure that your puppy is trained early.

 The Chonzer breed is a crossbreed, and despite its friendly and loving nature, it hasn’t gained as much popularity as other designer breeds.
-As such, breeders will usually only charge between $300 and $500 for a puppy, dependent on the parent breeds and the coat colors.
-Those with white fur are more common so are at the cheaper end of the range, while dark-colored Chonzers are rarer and cost up to $500.
+As such, these dogs can be found in the lower price range.
+Those with white fur are more common, while dark-colored Chonzers are rarer and can be costlier.
+If you’re considering adopting your pup, it can be hard to find a Chonzer.
+But feel free to can ask your local shelter or rescue for Schnauzer mixes that resemble the Chonzer.

 3 Little-Known Facts About the Chonzer